-- DaTscan is contraindicated in patients with known hypersensitivity to the active substance, any of the excipients, or iodine
+- • DaTscan is contraindicated in patients with known serious hypersensitivity to ioflupane I 123

 WARNINGS AND PRECAUTIONS

-- Hypersensitivity Reactions: Hypersensitivity reactions, generally consisting of skin erythema and pruritus, have been reported following DaTscan administration
+- • Hypersensitivity Reactions: Hypersensitivity reactions, including dyspnea, edema, rash, erythema, and pruritus, have been reported following DaTscan administration.

-Thyroid Accumulation: The DaTscan injection may contain up to 6% of free iodide (iodine-123).
+- • Thyroid Accumulation: DaTscan may contain up to 6% of free iodide (iodine-123).
 Thyroid uptake of iodine-123 may result in an increased long-term risk for thyroid neoplasia.
-To decrease thyroid accumulation of I-123, block the thyroid gland at least one hour before administration of DaTscan.
+To decrease thyroid accumulation of iodine-123, block the thyroid gland before administration of DaTscan.

 USE IN SPECIFIC POPULATIONS

-Geriatric Use: There were no differences in responses between elderly patients and younger patients that would require a dose adjustment observed in the parkinsonian syndrome studies.
+- • Geriatric Use: There were no differences in responses between elderly patients and younger patients that would require a dose adjustment observed in the parkinsonian syndrome studies.

-- It is unknown whether or not ioflupane is dialyzable.
-The major risks of overdosage relate to increased radiation exposure and long-term risk for neoplasia.
-In case of radioactivity overdosage, frequent urination and defecation should be encouraged to minimize radiation exposure to the patient
+- • The risks of overdose relate predominantly to increased radiation exposure, with the long-term risks for neoplasia.
+In case of overdosage of radioactivity, frequent urination and defecation should be encouraged to minimize radiation exposure to the patient.

 PROCEDURE — Radiation Safety